-State reference public sector modern award has the meaning given by subitem 3(2) of Schedule 6A to the Fair Work (Transitional Provisions and Consequential Amendments) Act 2009 (Cth)
+State reference public sector modern award has the meaning given by subitem 3(2) of Schedule 6A to the Fair Work (Transitional Provisions and Consequential Amendments) Act 2009 (Cth).

-State reference public sector transitional award has the meaning given by subitem 2(1) of Schedule 6A to the Fair Work (Transitional Provisions and Consequential Amendments) Act 2009 (Cth)
+State reference public sector transitional award has the meaning given by subitem 2(1) of Schedule 6A to the Fair Work (Transitional Provisions and Consequential Amendments) Act 2009 (Cth).

+7.2-Facilitative provisions means the Table in clause 7.2.

-- Table 2-Entitlements to meal and rest breaks means the Table in clause 15.2 - Table 3-Minimum wages means the Table in clause 16.1 - Table 4-Overtime rates means the Table in clause 20.4 - Table 5-Penalty rates means the Table in clause 21.3
+Table 2-Entitlements to meal and rest break(s) means the Table in clause 15.2.

+Table 3-Minimum wages means the Table in clause 16.1.

+16.2-Junior wages (Pharmacy Assistants only) means the Table in clause 16.2.

+Table - Overtime rates means the Table in clause 20.2.

+Table -Penalty rates means the Table in clause 21.3.